-The pass series consists of the Annual Pass, the Senior Pass*, the Access Pass, the Annual 4th Grade Pass and the free Annual Pass for U.S. Military.
+The entire pass series consists of the Annual Pass, the Senior Pass*, the Access Pass, the Annual 4th Grade Pass and the free Annual Pass for U.S. Military.
 Children under the age of 16 are admitted free at all NPS fee sites.

 The Senior Pass is available to U.S. citizens or permanent residents age 62 or older.
 The cost is $20 for an Annual Pass or $80 for a Lifetime Pass.
 All Pass purchasers must have documentation of age and residency or citizenship.
 If you purchase four $20 Annual Senior Passes, you can exchange the four cards for a Lifetime Senior Pass at no additional cost.
 The person purchasing the Annual Pass must have purchased the pass for themself and must be exchanging the four Passes for themself.
 The Passes are non-transferrable.
 NOTE: There will be an additional $10 application processing fee to order the card online* or via telephone at 1-888-ASK-USGS (1-888-275-8747), Ext.
-3, Monday through Friday, 8:00 am to 4:00 pm MST. *** IMPORTANT CHANGES TO THE SENIOR PASS PROGRAM ***
+3, Monday through Friday, 8:00 am to 4:00 pm MST.
+NOT available at this park.

 The Access Pass is free to ALL U.S. citizens or permanent residents with a permanent disability (Applicants must provide documentation of permanent disability and residency or citizenship - Vehicle disability hang tags are not acceptable).
-NOTE: There will be a $10 application processing fee to order the card online* or via telephone at 1-888-ASK-USGS (1-888-275-8747), Ext.
+NOTE: There will be a $10 application processing fee to order the card online or via telephone at 1-888-ASK-USGS (1-888-275-8747), Ext.
 3, Monday through Friday, 8:00 am to 4:00 pm MST.
 This Pass IS AVAILABLE at this park.

 PLEASE NOTE:Golden Access and Golden Age Passports are no longer sold.
 However, these passes will continue to be honored according to the provisions of the pass.